treygriffith/aks/README.md

 There are (legitimate) concerns that exposing all the users on a keyserver with a simple `GET` request, or all the users of a particular domain can lead to users who are published in this way to be targeted by spammers.
 Some Public Key Servers, such as the PGP Global Directory have attempted to combat this behavior by requiring users to solve a CAPTCHA before they are granted access to the API.
 However, since the philosophy of HKP version 2 is that machines, not humans, should be handling encryption, a CAPTCHA is decidely the wrong mechanism.

 HKP version 2 makes requests for all the users of a keyserver easier, but fundamentally presents the same opportunity for spammers.
 To combat this, individual implementations can choose to not make the Index methods accessible.
-The only method that is REQUIRED for HKP Version 2 is retrieving the public key for a single user.
+The only method that is _required_ for HKP Version 2 is [retrieving the public key for a single user](#retrieving-a-users-public-key).
 In AKS's implementation, the option `useIndex` can be set to false to disable these methods.
 In addition, implemenations may choose to use rate limits, API keys, or other methods to attempt to stop spammers from accessing the keyserver.

 ### Multiple Users for a Single Key